MIRRORAI-Lab-Tech/MIRRORAI-Lab-Tech/README.md

 Independent, intentional, long-term research.
 Some work remains private, but every step is deliberate.

-MIRROR is a suite of models forming a Sentient Human AI.
-Together, they see, hear, speak, and feel — not to act, but to be human-like.
+MIRROR is a suite of models forming a Sentient Human AI:

+* They see, hear, speak, and feel — not to act, but to exist human-like.

 *True understanding begins where language ends.*